Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{ace} photo-sketch synthesis refers synthesizing a face sketch (or photo) given one input face photo (or sketch).
 It has a wide range of applications such as digital entertainment and law enforcement.
-Ideally, the synthesized photo or sketch portrait should be identity-preserved and appearance-realistic, so that it will yield both high sketch identification accuracy and excellent perceptual quality.
+For example, face sketch-synthesis is essential for drawing robots, which draw portraits for human.
+Besides, face photo-sketch synthesis can significantly boost the accuracy and efficiency of identity verificaiton, in cases where only sketches of criminal suspects are in access \cite{Wang2014A}.
+Ideally, the synthesized photo or sketch portrait should be identity-preserved and appearance-realistic, so that it will yield both high identification accuracy and excellent perceptual quality.

-So far, tremendous efforts have been made to develop facial sketch synthesis methods, both shallow-learning based and deep-learning based \cite{Wang2017RSLCR,Zhang2018Markov}.
-Especially, inspired by the great success of Generative Adversarial Networks (GANs) in various image-to-image translation tasks \cite{Isola2017Pix2Pix}, researchers recently extended GANs for face sketch synthesis \cite{wang2017bpgan,Di2017VAEGAN,Zhang2018IJCAI}.
-While these methods achieve compelling results, precisely depicting face sketches remains challenging due to the restrictions on structural realism and textural consistency.
-By carefully examining the synthesized sketches from existing methods, we observe serious deformations and aliasing defects over the mouse and hair regions.
+So far, tremendous efforts have been made to develop facial sketch synthesis methods, both shallow-learning based and deep-learning based \cite{Wang2017RSLCR,Zhang2018Markov,Zhang2019NPGM}.
+Especially, inspired by the great success of Generative Adversarial Networks (GANs) \cite{Goodfellow2014GAN} in various image-to-image translation tasks \cite{Isola2017Pix2Pix,Xian2017SurveyGAN}, researchers recently extend GANs for face photo-sketch synthesis \cite{wang2017bpgan,Di2017VAEGAN,Zhang2018IJCAI}.
+While these methods achieve compelling results, precisely depicting face photos/sketches remains challenging due to the restrictions on structural realism and textural consistency.
+By carefully examining the synthesized images from existing methods, we observe serious deformations and aliasing defects over the mouth and hair regions.
 Besides, the synthesized photos/sketches are typically unpleasantly blurred.
 Such artifacts lead to the unrealistic feeling of synthesized sketches.

 To tackle this challenge, we propose to use the facial composition information to help face photo-sketch synthesis.
 Specially, we propose to use pixel-wise face labelling masks to character the facial composition.
 This is motivated by the following two observations.
 First, pixel-wise face labelling masks are capable of representing the strong geometric constrain and complicated structural details of faces.
 Second, it is easy to access pixel-wise facial labels due to recent development on face parsing techniques \cite{Liu2015Multi}, thus avoiding heavy human annotations and feasible for practical applications.